ukparliament/weeknotes.data-search/2018/31/index.md

 Eventually they did manage to find a small island of shade.
 At which point, things improved.
 There was some chat about watches and post-war Japanese manufacturing which are some of the many and varied things Robert knows about.
 Maybe a milkshake next time lads?

 Anya, Robert and Michael took a stroll to [St Martha's church](https://en.wikipedia.org/wiki/St_Martha's_Hill) out in the Surrey hills.
 Anya saw England for the first time and was most impressed.
 Ben was supposed to join them but his teeth fell out so sadly couldn't show.
 We know you're thinking this was a log stroll for a working day, but it happened on Saturday and they took a train.
 They did talk a little about work though so should probably bill Parliament.

+Robert and Michael decided they'd quite like to run a festival but struggled to settle on a coherent narrative.
+Shame 2019 should take place next summer.
+Probably in Surrey.
+Flagellation will be encouraged.
+But not if anybody looks like they're enjoying it.

 ### Things that caught our eye